Online EMDR Therapy

 Dr. Sarah Schewitz

-Dr. Sarah Schewitz is a licensed clinical psychologist in Los Angeles, and founder of Couples Learn, a successful online therapy practice for individuals and couples.
+Dr. Sarah Schewitz is a licensed clinical psychologist and founder of Couples Learn, a successful online therapy practice for individuals and couples.
 Dr. Sarah has advanced training as an attachment-focused EMDR therapist, with a focus on healing from trauma and improving relationships.

-Hanna Stensby is a Licensed Marriage and Family Therapist specializing in Trauma Recovery.
-Hanna is an EMDR therapist who works with individuals from an attachment based perspective, meaning she helps clients understand how their early childhood experiences impact their adult romantic relationships.
+Michelle Liva is a Licensed Marriage and Family Therapist specializing in Trauma Recovery.
+Michelle is an attachment-focused EMDR therapist who helps clients understand how their early childhood experiences impact their adult romantic relationships.